Mstackh/personal-website/content/home/skills.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 20

-title: Areas and Skills
+title: Research Areas
-subtitle:
+subtitle: Technical Skills and Substantive Interests

 # Showcase personal skills or business features.
 # - Add/remove as many `feature` blocks below as you like.